LukaAvni/Kings_Gambit/README.md

         you will have to label the data according to the YOLO model.
 3: There are online tools for data annotation, check out: https://roboflow.com/

-Note that folderstructure should go as follows after annotating:
+Note that folderstructure should go as something like this after annotating:
 data:
     images:
         train: